lowdanie/lowdanie.github.io/_posts/2020-04-16-efficient-search.md

 l f _ o r , y h q s v e c ? g a t . w j n z p d ! m x u b k i
 ```

 When we apply this cipher to a message, each letter in the top row will be replaced by the letter below it.
-For example, this is what we get when we apply the cipher to line from _Alice and Wonderland_:
+For instance, every `a` in the message will be replaced by an `l`.
+As an example, this is what we get when we apply the cipher to line from _Alice and Wonderland_:
 ```
 plaintext:  the rabbit hole went straight on like a tunnel for some way
 ciphertext: jhri.lffqjihgeripr?jiwj.lqyhjig?ieqvrilijn??rei,g.iwgcripl!
 ```

 We are following the convention of calling the original message the _plaintext_ and the encrypted message the _ciphertext_.
 In order to decode the ciphertext, we must find the _key_ which tells us how to convert letters in the ciphertext back to the original letters in the plaintext.
-For example, since the cipher turns each `p` into an `a`, the key would convert `a` back to `p`.
+For example, since the cipher turns each `q` into an `t`, the key would convert `t` back to `q`.
 In our example the full key would be:

 ```
 a b c d e f g h i j k l m n o p q r s t u v w x y z . , ? ! _